 - Nonalcoholic fatty liver disease – inflammation of the liver due to an excess of fat

-Your specialist will help you learn new habits that can keep your weight under control, including:
+Your specialist will help you learn new weight management habits to keep your weight under control, including:

-- Replacing high-calorie foods with healthy options, such as fruits and vegetables
+- Replacing high-fat, high-calorie foods with low-fat, low-calorie, healthy eating options, such as fruits and vegetables

-- Limiting intake of added sugars, high-carbohydrate, and full-fatty foods
+- Limiting portion sizes of added sugars, high-carbohydrate, and full-fatty foods

 - Making exercise a part of your normal routine

 For certain patients, weight-loss medication can be used effectively alongside diet and exercise.
 Xenical, Belviq, Contrave, and Saxenda are among the more popular weight loss drugs.
-Drugs are typically not a long-term solution for maintaining a healthy weight.
-Doctors will usually only prescribe medication to patients who have:
+Drugs, like a weight-loss program, are typically not a long-term solution for maintaining a healthy weight.
+Doctors will usually only prescribe medication, some may accompany side effects, to patients who have: